jayminwest/TeachNicheOfficial/ai_docs/issues/AUTH_TESTING_IMPLEMENTATION.md

    The implementation follows the example structure and includes tests for all exported functions with proper mocking of the Supabase client.
 All tests are now passing, including the previously failing test for `onAuthStateChange`.

-### Phase 3: Complete AuthContext Tests 🔄
+### Phase 3: Complete AuthContext Tests ✅

-1. **Create comprehensive tests for `app/services/auth/AuthContext.tsx`**:
+1. **Create comprehensive tests for `app/services/auth/AuthContext.tsx`**: ✅
    - Created file: `app/services/auth/__tests__/AuthContext.test.tsx`
    - Implemented tests for initialization, state management, and error handling
    - Implemented tests for timeout behavior and auth state changes
    - Implemented tests for user session management
+   - Added tests for profile creation error handling

-   The implementation follows the example structure and includes tests for all key functionality of the AuthContext.
-The tests are currently in progress, with the following tests implemented:
+   The implementation now includes tests for all key functionality of the AuthContext:

    - Initializes with loading state
    - Sets user when session exists